jonathanzhang98/campus-bus-simulation-system/labs/lab06_gdb/README.md

 1. How to add the debugging flag to your Makefile compilation targets
 2. How to enter the gdb environment
 3. How to use gdb commands to debug your programs
+4. How to detect memory inefficiencies using Valgrind

 ### Retrieve class materials and merge into your personal repository